Germoe/hit-predictor/project_report.md

 _"Danceability describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity."_ [Spotify Track Features Description](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/)

-Simply looking at the amplitude of the two by day graphs, it's obvious that there is quite a bit of overlap between hits and non-hits in terms of danceability.
+Simply looking at the amplitude of the two by day graphs, it's obvious that there is quite a bit of overlap between Hits and Non-Hits in terms of danceability.
 Nevertheless, Hits generally seem to be more danceable.
-We can see an upward trend starting in the mid 1970s with non-hits staying roughly the same (if introducing more variability).
+We can see an upward trend starting in the mid 1970s with Non-Hits staying roughly the same (if introducing more variability).
 From the mid 1980s and late 1990s we can additionally see the amplitude between days visibly shrinking (i.e. less variability) suggesting that less danceable songs had a hard time getting onto the Hot 100 in this period.
 This is not a big surprise as the 1980s and 1990s are quite literally known for the emergence of dance and dance-pop.

-While the 1980s and 1990s were the age when danceability had the highest chance of thriving in the Hot 100, it should be said that with the introduction of disco music in the 1970s has most likely played role in clearing the way for this trend (i.e. see the uptick starting in the mid 1970s).
+While the 1980s and 1990s were the age when danceability had the highest chance of thriving in the Hot 100, it should be said that the introduction of disco music in the 1970s has most likely played a role in clearing the way for this trend (i.e. see the uptick starting in the mid 1970s).

 Starting in the early 2000s we're starting to see a minor slump in danceability, which lasted until the mid 2010s.
-Now in the most recent years (likely pushed with the rise of Electronic Dance Music (EDM)), we're seeing the highest level of danceability in the Hot 100 hits and quite low variability in 2018 and 2019.
-It's also notable that non-hits have been catching up in danceability and have closed in on the median danceability of the Hot 100 (disregarding the drop in 2019).
+Now in more recent years (likely pushed with the rise of Electronic Dance Music (EDM)), we're seeing the highest level of danceability in the Hot 100 Hits and quite low variability in 2018 and 2019.
+It's also notable that Non-Hits have been catching up in danceability and have closed in on the median danceability of the Hot 100 (disregarding the drop in 2019).

-For our model, it can be seen that especially during the mid-1970s and mid-2000s there is a visible difference in danceability and that median hits have been consistently more danceable than median non-hits (_see inference analysis below).
+For our model, it can be seen that especially during the mid-1970s and mid-2000s there is a visible difference in danceability and that median Hits have been consistently more danceable than median Non-Hits (_see inference analysis below).

-Lastly, let's look at a few of the most danceable songs throughout the history of the Hot 100.
+Lastly, let's look at a few of the most danceable Hits throughout the history of the Hot 100.

 <div>
 <table border="1" class="dataframe">